 Student Government Highlights

-Our Student Leadership Team has been hard at work this year, making a positive impact on our school community.
-Here are just some of the ways they’ve been involved:
+Alongside this initiative, our Student Leadership Team has been hard at work throughout the year making a positive impact across the school:

-- Welcoming Families – With big smiles and warm welcomes, our Student Leadership Team greeted students and families at the First Day of School Visiting Day and the Back to School Bash, setting the tone for an exciting and connected school year right from the start.
+- Welcoming Families – Warmly greeting students and families during First Day of School Visiting Day and the Back to School Bash, helping set an inviting tone for the year.

 Want to Become a School Commissioner?